an1006634493/Ci-Generation-Based-on-GPT-2/README.md

 - All used 'Shi' and 'Ci' data are from [chinese-poetry](https://github.com/chinese-poetry/chinese-poetry).
-- You can preprocess the raw data with `preprocessing.py`, but we recommend simply use our [preprocessed data](https://drive.google.com/drive/folders/1daj7wzaDJPs9p80EaDXWcqCki-bMHPhr?usp=sharing) and place under root directory.
+- You can preprocess the raw data with `preprocessing.py`, but we recommend simply use our [preprocessed data](https://drive.google.com/drive/folders/1daj7wzaDJPs9p80EaDXWcqCki-bMHPhr?usp=sharing) and place under `./data/`.

 ## Pretrained Models

 - The 'Sanwen' pretrained model is provided by [hughqiu](https://github.com/hughqiu "hughqiu") and can be downloded [here](https://drive.google.com/drive/folders/1rJC4niJKMVwixUQkuL9k5teLRnEYTmUf?usp=sharing).
 - You can pretrain on 'Shi' data by yourself.
 Here we provide our [pretrained Shi model](https://drive.google.com/drive/folders/1qSVWn-NtzWW_XI8AuQx5TL1hk7UxLhZ_?usp=sharing).
+- The pretrained model should be placed under `./pretrained_model/`.

 ## Finetuned Models

-- The finetuned models on 'Ci' data will generated under `model`.
+- The finetuned models on 'Ci' data will generated under `./model/`.
 Here we provide our [finetuned Ci model](https://drive.google.com/drive/folders/1f2WeXOoO6t7YPzMRPX9D_TsSQI0fXrkT?usp=sharing).

 ## Training